awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 On invocation, the caller:

 - MUST supply a `branch-key-id`
-- MUST supply a `branchKeyVersion`

 To get a branch key from the keystore this operation MUST call AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and "beacon:ACTIVE" value as the Sort Key.

 The AWS DDB response MUST contain the fields defined in the [branch keystore record format](#record-format).
 If the record does not contain the defined fields, this operation MUST fail.
-If the record does not contain "SEARCH" as the "status" field, this operation MUST fail.

 The operation MUST decrypt the beacon key according to the [AWS KMS Branch Key Decryption](#aws-kms-branch-key-decryption) section.

 If the beacon key fails to decrypt, this operation MUST fail.

-If the decryption of the beacon key succeeds, this operation verifies:

-- The `KeyId` field in the AWS KMS response MUST equal the configured AWS KMS Key ARN.

-This operation MUST construct [beacon key materials](./structures.md#beacon-key-materials) from the decrypted branch key material and the `branchKeyId` from the returned `branch-key-id` field.
+This GetBeaconKey MUST construct [beacon key materials](./structures.md#beacon-key-materials) from the decrypted branch key material and the `branchKeyId` from the returned `branch-key-id` field.

 This operation MUST return the constructed [beacon key materials](./structures.md#beacon-key-materials).